MonirZaman/MonirZaman.github.io/_posts/2019-02-11-Math-Behind-Random-Forest.md

 * Group does not have any mixed labels.
 For example, all fruits are grapes
 * There is no question left that can separate records into two groups by unmixing label.

+By now you may have realized that the goal is to separate records with mixed lables so that in sub groups there are as little mixing in labels as possible.
+Mixing of labels are measured using Gini impurity and Entropy.
+I will explain Gini impurity.
+However, Entropy also works in a similar fashion.

+### Gini impurity (GI)
+GI measures how mixed the labels are.
+It is 0 when all records have the same label and the highest when all records have distinct labels.
+$E = mc^2$